 Within the framework of collateral agreements made to additionally secure net derivate positions, only cash deposits in euros are accepted as collateral.
-To a small extent, some collateral agreements contain exempt amounts that are dependent on creditworthiness.
+To a small extent, and depending on creditworthiness, some collateral agreements contain exempt amounts.
 These exempt amounts are not subject to being automatically adjusted in the event of changed credit ratings, so no liquidity risk arises because of additional funding obligations.
 In terms of internal risk management for the entire Bank, exposure for derivatives is taken into account using their market value plus add-on and taking netting agreements into account.

 Market and counterparty risks are calculated separately at MünchenerHyp and then added conservatively, for example when determining risk-bearing abilities.
 Thus no diversification effects are recognised via correlations.
+MünchenerHyp uses the mark-to-market method to calculate the value of its positions for counterparty credit risk.
+Compensation effects from correlations are not taken into account in the calculations.

-Table 27 shows the structure of the derivatives and netting positions on 31 December 2014.
+Table 28 shows the structure of the derivatives and netting positions on 31 December 2015.

-Derivatives and Netting Positions in€m Total positive replacement values before offsetting and before collateral 4,267.1 - of which, interest-related contracts 4,188.6 - of which, currency-related contracts 57.7 - of which, swaptions (interest or currency-related) 20.8 - Forward transactions (securities, promissory notes) 0.0 Netting opportunities 3,022.9 Collateral 1,123.4 Sum of positive replacement values After netting and after collateral 120.8 Total add-ons 421.5 Value of receivables after netting and after collateral 542.3
+Derivatives and Netting Positions in € m Total positive replacement values before offsetting and before collateral 3,512.4 - of which, interest-related contracts 3,431.6 - of which, currency-related contracts 60.4 - of which, swaptions (interest or currency-related) 20.4 - Forward transactions (securities, promissory notes) 0.0 Netting opportunities 2,663.0 Collateral 785.2 Sum of positive replacement values After netting and after collateral 64.2 Total add-ons 406.4 Value of receivables after netting and after collateral 470.6

-Table 27: Structure of Derivatives and Netting Positions
+Table 28: Structure of Derivatives and Netting Positions